Taiwan's Former President Makes Historic China Visit

 Welcome to today’s Morning Brief.

-But today, we’re looking at the former Taiwanese leader’s historic visit to China, a deadly fire at a migrant detention center, and Germany sending tanks to Ukraine.
+But today, we’re looking at a former Taiwanese leader’s historic visit to China, a deadly fire at a migrant detention center, and Germany sending tanks to Ukraine.

 Have tips or feedback?
 Hit reply to this email to let me know your thoughts.